kennynahh/uw-reality-labs/README.md

 The Ardiuno Pro Micro is a good choice since it supports USB HID.
 The USB HID class is generally more optimized for smaller, more frequent packets of data vs. serial, which is better for our use since we'll be sending small but very frequent data from our IMU.
 In terms of IMU choice, any that supports [FastIMU](https://github.com/LiquidCGS/FastIMU) will work.
 Any display will work as well - there are a plethora of options on Aliexpress.
 We talk more about lenses further below.

-For a comphrehensive guide on how to build a basic HMD, check out project docs from other DIY VR projects, like [HadesVR's](https://github.com/HadesVR/HadesVR/blob/main/docs/DocsIndex.md).
+For a comphrehensive guide on how to build an HMD, check out project docs from other DIY VR projects, like [HadesVR's](https://github.com/HadesVR/HadesVR/blob/main/docs/DocsIndex.md), or join the Reality from Scratch team!

+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVNJcqOgk=/?moveToViewport=-579,-636,856,934&embedId=212478437160" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

-### Controllers (coming soon!)
+### Controllers (coming very soon!)

-Custom PCBs and other various electrical components have been ordered for 2 DIY Vive Wand-like controllers, which will be based off of [this](https://github.com/HadesVR/Wand-Controller) WIP open-source guide by LiquidCGS (creator of HadesVR).
+Our team has received custom PCBs and other various electrical components for the build of 2 DIY Vive Wand-like controllers, which will be based off of [this](https://github.com/HadesVR/Wand-Controller) WIP open-source guide by LiquidCGS (creator of HadesVR).
 Each controller will have an IMU, a rechargeable battery, RF transceivers, tactile buttons, triggers, and joysticks.
 The HMD's microcontroller will also be upgraded and moved onto a central PCB.

 ### Drivers

 SteamVR is the only universal platform with accessible driver SDKs.
 It is an easy choice to pick for an open-source project.
 While we hope in the future to build our own drivers from the OpenVR SDK, for now (in our very early stage), we're going to borrow drivers from [HadesVR](https://github.com/HadesVR/HadesVR), an existing project on DIY VR.
 These drivers can be found [here](https://github.com/kennynahh/reality-from-scratch/tree/main/drivers).
-They should be placed in the drivers folder in the SteamVR file path.
+They should be placed in the drivers folder in the SteamVR installation path.

 ## Ideation